-With Miro auto-provisioning for Enterprise Plan, all newly registered users within your corporate domains are routed to your Enterprise subscription and get access to your company's assets.
+With auto-provisioning, all newly registered users within your corporate domains are routed to your Enterprise subscription and get access to your company's assets.

 Miro Enterprise provides several provisioning options, either by invitations, Just-in-Time provisioning (JIT), System for Cross-domain Identity Management (SCIM), or Domain control.

 Available for: Enterprise Plan

 You can invite users to your subscription using the Invite members button on your dashboard.